mcgraths7/microblog/README.md

 - Docker Desktop must be installed
 - Kubernetes must be installed (can be enabled inside of docker desktop)
 - Skaffold must be installed ('brew install skaffold' on mac)
+- ingress-nginx must be installed into your cluster.
+See [getting started](https://kubernetes.github.io/ingress-nginx/deploy/)

 Once these requirements are met: